 A style guide is a handbook that gives details about how to punctuate, capitalize, cite references, and do other details of writing.

-Some of the library's style guides are online, and others are in General Reference on M-level, or on D-level in the Blue Labels, in the PE1408 section.
+Some of the library's style guides are online, and others are listed in the library catalog.
+There are several on D-level in the PE1408 section.
 They include:

 - A Manual for Writers of Research Papers, Theses, and Dissertations (also known by the author's surname, "Turabian")

 - MLA Style Manual and Guide to Scholarly Publishing

 A Level General Reference, PN147.G444 2008

 See Citing Sources for more information about citing styles.

 In addition, see the Purdue OWL's site for tips on resources for subject specific writing.